dishakamale/robotics/content/authors/admin/_index.md

 I am honored to have been selected as the NSF CPS Rising star 2025 and P C Rossin Dean's fellow.

-*I am on the job market and am actively looking for postdoctoral and industry research positions.
+*I am on the job market (graduating in May 2025) and am actively looking for postdoctoral and industry research positions.
 If you think I might be a good fit, please reach out!*

 My CV is available [here](https://dishakamale.github.io/robotics/uploads/resume.pdf).
 {style="text-align: justify;"}